anton-kolyaev/pot-summer-25/README.md

 ### How to assign roles:
 - Click `User Management`
 - Click `Users`
-- Select your user which you are authorizing with to the `Swagger`
+- Select your user which you are authorizing with in the `Swagger`
 - Go to `Details`
 - Scroll down and find `App Metadata` **(Not `User Metadata`)**
 - In this window you can define roles and functions you want a user to have (See the examples below)